 SSE services that offer inspection provide deep visibility at the user and application level, which is more granular than source IP and destination IP – making it simple for security to react to potential threats.

-Easily support key business initiatives
+Enable key business initiatives

 Enabling hybrid work for employees, securely connecting the business ecosystem with private data, simplifying the migration to the cloud, and accelerating IT integration during M&A are all initiatives that are easily supported by an SSE platform.

-Reduce IT spending
+Reduce IT spend

 SSE services that are fully cloud-delivered helps IT avoid renewing contracts for disparate network security services like VPN, firewalls, or secure web gateway appliances.
 In some cases, the SSE service charges are based on a per-user, per-year, subscription.
 This makes it easy for IT to prevent expenditures while avoiding issues with high bandwidth costs, or management of appliances.